 4. Brine Pond

-To ensure that the brine pond will not be a source of pollution to ground and surface water, the following site-specific standards shall apply:
+To ensure that the brine pond will not be a source of pollution to ground and surface water, the following Site-specific standards shall apply:

 a.
 General

 The brine pond shall be designed, constructed, operated, maintained, closed and monitored in accordance with the SCA and these Conditions of Certification.